SyedHasanMahdi/Community-Charity/README.md

 This repository is strictly for demonstration, documentation, and development purposes.

-📁 What This Repository Includes
+# 📁 What This Repository Includes

-donation_records_preview.xlsx
+CommunityCharity.xlsx
 A fully anonymized preview of the structure used to track fixed monthly donations across the year 2025.

 Consistent formatting showing how monthly entries are organized

 Sample structure for handling donor IDs, names, contact information, and monthly contribution log

-🎯 Purpose of This Repository
+# 🎯 Purpose of This Repository

 This preview dataset demonstrates my ability to: